4 THINGS TO KNOW ABOUT YOUR PARTNER, EDC

 3. EDC is prepared for a future with greater risk.

 We have stepped up our efforts to build resilience into our business.
-Our commitment to make our assets more resilient and our operations more efficient, and thereby more competitive, so that we are better able to produce clean, reliable, renewable energy – particularly geothermal energy.
+We continue to make our assets more resilient and our operations more efficient, and thereby more competitive, so that we are better able to produce clean, reliable, renewable energy–particularly geothermal energy.

 Investing in Resilience